flyingpeakock/Console_sudoku/README.md

 or solve sudoku puzzles, some C++ experience is recommended but not required if you don't mind learning a little.

-To solve an array create a Solver object and pass the unsolved puzzle to the constructor.
+To solve an unsolved puzzle create a Solver object and pass the unsolved puzzle to the constructor.
 The unsolved puzzle can be an int\*\*, int[9][9] or a 9x9 std::array.
 Solve the puzzle by calling the solve method on the Solver object.